richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `perl.perlInc`: array with paths to add to perl library path
 * `perl.fileFilter`: array for filtering perl file, defaults to [*.pm,*.pl]
 * `perl.ignoreDirs`: directories to ignore, defaults to [.vscode, .git, .svn]
+* `perl.debugAdapterPort`: port to use for connection between vscode and debug adapter inside Perl::LanguageServer.
+On a multi user system every user must use a differnt port.

 ## Debugger Settings for launch.json